vinisbs/WebServerChat/README.md

 # MultiChatServer
-Small server that accept Multi Clients
+Small server that accept Multi Clients.

 It is necessary to run the server and the client separately.